dsanson/termpdf.py/README.md

     gg:             go to beginning of document
     G:              go to end of document
     [count]G:       go to page [count]
+    q:              quit

 Note that these take counts, so `10j` moves forward 10 pages.

-If you opened several documents at once, you can cycle through these documents by pressing `b`:
+As mentioned above, if you opened several documents at once, you can cycle through these documents by pressing `b`:

 	b				cycle through documents in buffer

-By default, the first page of a document will be displayed as page 1.
-But often, the "real" page number is something else.
-From any page, type in its "real" page number and hit `P`:
+## Page Numbers and Page Labels

+The first page of a PDF is not always page 1. termpdf.py supports PDF "Page Labels" for managing this.
+If your document already has page labels, termpdf.py will use those labels to number pages.
+Note that this can cause trouble when using a command like `10G` to go to page 10, as it is quite possible to have two pages in a single document, both labeled "10".

+You can also add Page Labels from within termpdf.py.

-    [count]P:       Set logical page number of current page to count
+    [count]P:       Set page label of current page to count (as an arabic numeral)

-This setting will persist between sessions, and affects your navigation and display, as well as the page numbers embedded in automatically generated citations.
-(Note that termpdf.py does not yet have the ability to write logical page information from pdfs, so this setting will only work within termpdf.py.
-Also note that, if a pdf has embedded logical page number information, this setting will not override that.)
+    [count]I:       Set page label of current page to count (as a lowercase roman numeral)

+For example, if your PDF is a journal article, and the first page should be page 283, navigate to the first page, and type `283P`.
+Or, if your PDF is a book, you might navigate to the first page, and type `1I`, to start numbering the preface material in lowercase roman numerals, and then navigate to the proper page 1, and type `1P`, to continue numbering the rest of the PDF in arabic numerals.

+Some caveats:

+-   A Page Label affects page numbering for all *subsequent unlabeled pages*.
+    It does not affect the page numbering of pages before it.
+-   Nothing will stop you from labelling the first page of your PDF "10", the second page of your PDF "10", the third page of your PDF "10", and so on.
+    The result will be nonsense, and will break your ability to navigate to pages by page number.
+-   Currently, termpdf.py offers no methods for *deleting* page labels, so if you make a mess, you will have to fix it with some other piece of software.
+I'm not sure what the best software is for this purpose.

+## Table of Contents, Links, and Metadata

 You can view the table of contents, metadata, or any links (internal or external) on the current page: